-Power read is a play in the spread offense where the quarterback reads the defensive end, and the offensive line blocks power.
+Power read is an offensive run play.
+The quarterback reads the defensive end, and the offensive line blocks power.
 If the defensive end moves toward the quarterback, he will hand the ball off.
 If the defensive end moves toward the running back, the quarterback will keep the ball.

-In this article, we’re going to show you why teams run power read and why it’s so effective.
+In this article, we will show you why teams run power to read and why it’s so effective.

 Learn more about other offensive schemes in our spread offensive run guide here.

 The first and most important part of running power read comes from the quarterback.
 He must be able to make the appropriate read on the defensive end.

 When the ball is snapped, the quarterback will put the football in the running back’s stomach.
 In a split decision, the quarterback is reading the defensive end’s movement.

 If the defensive end stays on the quarterback, the quarterback will hand the football off to the running back.
 Due to the leverage and positioning of the defensive end, it essentially eliminates him from making a tackle on the running back.

 If the defensive end chases after the running back, the quarterback will pull the football from the running back’s grasp and follow the guard up the hole.

 The reason the running back will move horizontally is to stretch the defensive end out.
 The defensive end needs to choose between widening out to the running back or staying on the quarterback.

 Ultimately, the defensive end will choose the wrong read, as the quarterback will make the correct decision.